Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Introduction

 \subsection{Motivation}

-Medical imaging has benefited greatly from the rise of deep-learning techniques for tasks including: image segmentation, classification, detection, retrieval, reconstruction, filtering, denoising, and super resolution \cite{8657645}.
-Indeed, there are countless studies that have demonstrated the superiority of deep learning approaches compared to classical machine learning algorithms (e.g. SVM) using expert-features \cite{8241753}.
-Importantly however, there remain domains where deep learning approaches have yet to provide breakthrough performance: when data is too small, computational resources needed to train models are too large, or where model interpretation is a strict requirement.
-This is often the case in medical imaging tasks; a recent review article on biomedical image classification techniques by Tchapga et al. reported that Neural Networks were less accurate, less tolerant to redundant attributes, slower to train, and more likely to over-fit compared to SVM models with expert features on a variety of biomedical image classification tasks when data was scarce \cite{tchito2021biomedical}.
+Medical imaging has greatly benefitted from the rise of Deep Learning techniques for tasks including image segmentation, classification, detection, retrieval, reconstruction, filtering, denoising, and super-resolution \cite{8657645}.
+Indeed, there are countless studies that have demonstrated the superiority of Deep Learning approaches compared to classical machine learning algorithms (e.g. Support Vector Machines) using expert characteristics \cite{8241753}.
+Importantly, however, there remain domains where Deep Learning approaches have yet to provide breakthrough performance: when data is too small \cite{whang2023data}, computational resources needed to train models are too large \cite{desislavov2023trends}, or where model interpretation is a strict requirement \cite{menghani2023efficient, vellido2020importance}.
+This is often the case in medical imaging tasks; a recent review article on biomedical image classification techniques by Tchapga \textit{et al.} reported that Neural Networks were less accurate, less tolerant to redundant attributes, slower to train, and more likely to overfit compared to SVM models with expert features on a variety of biomedical image classification tasks when data was scarce \cite{tchito2021biomedical}.